‘This was Canada at its best’: Remembering the fallen 100 years after Vimy

 It has not, however, felt so Canadian as on Sunday, the 100th anniversary of the critical Great War battle that showed Canadians at their very best, but at such enormous cost.

 It was a day where images were more powerful than words – the empty boots in the field, the five era bi-planes, the gun salute.
-Of all the high personalities who came – Governor-General David Johnston, Prime Minister Justin Trudeau, French president Francois Hollande, Princes Charles, William and Harry – none could match the presence of the monument itself, “so large and powerful.”.
+Of all the high personalities who came – Governor-General David Johnston, Prime Minister Justin Trudeau, French President François Hollande, Princes Charles, William and Harry – none could match the presence of the monument itself, “so large and powerful.”.

 It was here at Vimy Ridge where, in the words of Mr. Johnston, “We learned the hard lessons of war.”

-“Le Canada est née ici,” Mr. Trudeau tells the huge crowd.
+“Le Canada est né ici,” Mr. Trudeau tells the huge crowd.

 “This,” Charles, Prince of Wales, believes,“was Canada at its best.”